stasrira/mtsinai_download_raw_data/readme.txt

 ----------------------------------------------
 Data Downloader - dl_raw_data.sh (current version 1.01)
 ----------------------------------------------
-This tool is designed to collect all files from the provided web location (except html files).
+This tool is designed to collect all files from the provided source location, which can be a web or local network one..
 The tool is a wrapper around wget utility that is used to retrieve files.
-The main purpose is to collect sequencing result files (fastq, etc.) It will recursively go through all sub-folders, get all files and download those to a location specified.
-The tool will not take files that were already downloaded and exist in the destination location.
+The tool will recursively go through all sub-folders, get all files and download those to a location specified.
-The tool always won't create a sub-folder in the destination location corresponding the domain name of the URL being a source.
-The tool (by default) will create a sub-folder structure corresponding to the URL's route structure following the domain name.
-However, there is an ability to avoid that using [-c] argument.
+If a destination contains a folder with the same name as the one that was requested to be created, the existing folder will be archived before overwriting.
+A tar file will be created; the file name will consist of the original folder name and the date stamp of the time of archiving.
+If archiving is successfule the process will delete the original folder.
+After that the process will recreated the folder with required name and the new set of data will be downloaded into there.
+If archiving process fails, the process won't continue and the new data won't be donwnloaded.
+This failure will be reported as an error.

 Here is help info for in-line argument usage:
 	[-v: report the version; if this argument is supplied, it aborts execution of the script]